 - (1) General rule.
-Except as provided in paragraph (b)(3) of this section, trades or businesses may be aggregated only if an individual can demonstrate that- - (i) The same person or group of persons, directly or indirectly, owns 50 percent or more of each trade or business to be aggregated, meaning in the case of such trades or businesses owned by an S corporation, 50 percent or more of the issued and outstanding shares of the corporation, or, in the case of such trades or businesses owned by a partnership, 50 percent or more of the capital or profits in the partnership; - (ii) The ownership described in paragraph (b)(1)(i) of this section exists for a majority of the taxable year in which the items attributable to each trade or business to be aggregated are included in income; - (iii) All of the items attributable to each trade or business to be aggregated are reported on returns with the same taxable year, not taking into account short taxable years; - (iv) None of the trades or businesses to be aggregated is a specified service trade or business (SSTB) as defined in §1.199A-5; and - (v) The trades or businesses to be aggregated satisfy at least two of the following factors (based on all of the facts and circumstances): - (A) The trades or businesses provide products and services that are the same or customarily offered together. - (B) The trades or businesses share facilities or share significant centralized business elements, such as personnel, accounting, legal, manufacturing, purchasing, human resources, or information technology resources.
+Trades or businesses may be aggregated only if an individual or RPE can demonstrate that- - (i) The same person or group of persons, directly or by attribution under sections 267(b) or 707(b), owns 50 percent or more of each trade or business to be aggregated, meaning in the case of such trades or businesses owned by an S corporation, 50 percent or more of the issued and outstanding shares of the corporation, or, in the case of such trades or businesses owned by a partnership, 50 percent or more of the capital or profits in the partnership; - (ii) The ownership described in paragraph (b)(1)(i) of this section exists for a majority of the taxable year, including the last day of the taxable year, in which the items attributable to each trade or business to be aggregated are included in income; - (iii) All of the items attributable to each trade or business to be aggregated are reported on returns with the same taxable year, not taking into account short taxable years; - (iv) None of the trades or businesses to be aggregated is a specified service trade or business (SSTB) as defined in Sec.
+1.199A-5; and - (v) The trades or businesses to be aggregated satisfy at least two of the following factors (based on all of the facts and circumstances): - (A) The trades or businesses provide products, property, or services that are the same or customarily offered together. - (B) The trades or businesses share facilities or share significant centralized business elements, such as personnel, accounting, legal, manufacturing, purchasing, human resources, or information technology resources.